Grand High Zeta

 Kam is a physician and holds a Bachelor of Science in chemistry and graduated with his Medical Degree from the University of Miami in 1986.
 He has more than 33 years of experience in medical service delivery both at the University of Miami and Auburn University.
 Kam was chosen by his peers as one of the Best Doctors in America (1996-97,1997-98, 2003-04), and he is in Who’s Who in Medicine and Health Care.
 He is a member of Alpha Omega Alpha, Alpha Epsilon Delta, Mortar Board, Omicron Delta Kappa and Iron Arrow Honor Societies.
 He served as president of his medical school class, was voted as the Best House Staff Member of the Year (1988) and received the coveted Eric Reiss Award for Outstanding Teaching.
 He is also a recipient of the Algernon Sydney Sullivan Award in 2012.
 He currently holds professorships at Auburn in the Department of Political Science, School of Nursing, and the School of Pharmacy.

 Grand High Sigma

 Grand High Theta

 Thomas Keisler (East Carolina University)

 Will Hones (Butler University)

 Jack Branch (University of Montevallo)

 In 1970, the General Assembly approved legislation creating the Student Advisory Committee (SAC) and placed its chairman, vice chairman, and two at-larges, elected by the committee, on the Grand High Zeta.
 SAC provides the collegiate members’ perspective to the Grand High Zeta and Office of Administration team, discusses topics facing the Fraternity and often develops legislation to be submitted to the General Assembly.

-If you are interested in learning more about SAC please contact Nathan Schultz with any questions, or apply below.
+If you are interested in learning more about SAC please contact Thomas McGrath with any questions, or apply below.